Ahmed9190/whatsapp-email-automation/README.md

    touch .env
    ```
 5. Enter your API in `.env`

    ```
     EMAIL_SERVICE=""
     EMAIL=""
     PASSWORD=""
     ENCRYPTION_KEY="#W7Vf6*VuZmmxwWt"
    ```

+   > **Note**
-6. You can change the encryption key if you want.
+   > You can change the encryption key if you want.

-7. Build Javascript code from Typescript code
+6. Build Javascript code from Typescript code
    ```sh
    npm run build
    ```
-8. Change directory to dist folder
+7. Change directory to dist folder
    ```sh
    cd dist
    ```
-9. Set the email service by replacing <service> by either **google** or **microsoft**
+8. Set the email service by replacing <service> by either **google** or **microsoft**
    ```sh
    node index.js email_service <service>
    ```
-10. Set email address by replacing <email> by your email address
+9. Set email address by replacing <email> by your email address

 ```sh
 node index.js email <email>
 ```

-11. Set password by replacing <password> by your password
+10. Set password by replacing <password> by your password

 ```sh
 node index.js password <password>